 Make it easy for employees to report Near Misses

-Consider using a near miss checklist after your next near miss incident to help efficiently compile reference data for your firm’s incident review procedures.
-Using the near miss checklist acts as a fact sheet where the most relevant and accurate data like date, time, location, and observations are at your team’s disposal during the review process.
+Consider using a near miss checklist following any near miss event.
+This helps your team efficiently compile structured reference data for incident review procedures.
+Specifically, a standardized near miss checklist captures the most critical data — date, time, location, involved personnel, environmental conditions, and direct observations.
+As a result, your team has everything needed during the formal review and root cause analysis process.

 You may also be interested in: